-4.4.2 The above schemes are key transport priorities for the neighbourhood area.
+- 1. Improvements to the network of walking and cycle routes linking to town centres and transport nodes outside Ham and Petersham; - 2.
+Improvements to the network of walking and cycle routes linking shops, schools and local facilities within Ham and Petersham; - 3.
+Improvements to support bus service, priority and design to ensure reliability, a variability of bus services and improve connectivity. - 4.
+Improvements to the physical environment of local shopping centres to create squares and places for people to gather; to make it easier to cross busy roads, to reduce traffic speeds locally and to provide more space for pedestrians and bicycle users (see Opportunities for Change Chapter for details); - 5.
+Improvements to the accessibility of existing ferry services; - 6.
+Assessment of the viability of a foot and cycle bridge linking Ham and Twickenham. - 4.4.1 The above schemes are key transport priorities for the neighbourhood area.
 If funding can be secured they would enable significant improvements to the accessibility of the area for residents and visitors without increasing car journeys.
 They would provide a safe environment for children to travel to school on foot and by cycling and relieve the pressure on the road network at peak times, whilst introducing active travel at an early age.
 They would also encourage the use and improve the local environment of key local shopping centres, discouraging unnecessary shopping journeys out of the area.
 Any new developments should not prevent or adversely affect the potential for these proposals to be carried out in the future.
 Neither should new developments negatively impact on pedestrian and cycle networks or users.
-This policy builds on policy LP 44 of the LBRuT Local Plan Publication Version December 2016.
+This proposal builds on policy LP 44 of the LBRuT Local Plan Publication Version December 2016. - 4.4.2 Funding for these priority transport schemes could come from a number of sources including CIL, S106 Agreements or a range of other funding sources.
+Any decisions regarding the funding of these schemes would be agreed in discussion with the Neighbourhood Forum, LBRuT and other relevant stakeholders.

-4.5 POLICY T3 - Motor Vehicle and Cycle storage
+4.5 Policy T2 - Motor Vehicle and Cycle Storage